2024 North Indian Ocean cyclone season: Cyclonic Storm Asna

 On 24 August, a cyclonic circulation formed over Madhya and Uttar Pradesh.
 Early the next day, on 25 August, the IMD noted that it had developed into a land depression over Rajasthan and Madhya Pradesh.
 Later that day, the depression intensified into a deep depression southeast of Udaipur.
 On 27 August, the JTWC began tracking the deep depression, noting that it was in a marginal environment for development.
 Two days later, on 29 August, they issued a TCFA on the developing depression, prior to designating it as Tropical Cyclone 02A early the next day.
 Later that same day, on 30 August, the IMD upgraded it into a cyclonic storm, naming it Asna.
-(Note: The name Asna was provided by Pakistan, which means the one to be acknowledged or praised in Urdu.)
+(Note: The name Asna (Urdu: اسنا, [ɑːsnɑː]) was contributed by Pakistan and is a feminine given name meaning "praised" in Urdu.)
 It further moved into the Arabian Sea.
 On 1 September, Asna was stripped of any convection due to dry air entrainment and degenerated to a remnant low.

 Many parts of Gujarat and Madhya Pradesh were flooded due to heavy rains from the storm. p to 260 mm of rain fell in Vadodara and Ahmedabad recorded 120 mm of rainfall.
 Flooding in Gujarat killed 49 people.
 An initial survey reported that the Government of Gujarat suffered damages worth more than ₹250 crore to government properties and public infrastructure.